EEdwards174/hackathon-starter/README.md

 - [Select or create](https://console.cloud.google.com/project) a Google Cloud Platform Console project
 - [Enable billing](https://support.google.com/cloud/answer/6293499#enable-billing) for your project (there's a $300 free trial)
 - Install and initialize the [Google Cloud SDK](https://cloud.google.com/sdk/docs/quickstarts)
-- Create an `app.yaml` file at the root of your `hackathon-starter` folder with the following contents:
+- Create an `app.yaml` file at the root of your `riot-express-todo-list` folder with the following contents:

     ```yaml
     runtime: nodejs